mvlca/manual/README.md

     path/to/image3.jpg:link_title:target_link
     {{< /carousel02 >}}

+### Featured Image

+To insert a featured image (image in listed block in section page) using the following:

+    [params]
+        featured_image = 'image-in-local-resource-dir.jpg'

 ### Carousel Video

 There are two shortcodes to insert **carousel videos**.
 They are **video-carousel01** and **video-carousel02**.